Theatre St. Francis

 No one has favorited this theater yet

-It has been Lefty O'Doul’s restaurant for longer than most people can remember, but a look at its upper facade reveals what is unmistakably a wonderfully theatrical-looking assortment of ornamentation.
-Presumably, some remnants of the theater’s interior exist above and behind the present restaurant interior.
+It has been Lefty O'Doul’s restaurant & cocktail lounge for longer than most people can remember, but a look at its upper facade reveals what is unmistakably a wonderfully theatrical-looking assortment of ornamentation.
+Presumably, some remnants of the theatre’s interior exist above and behind the present restaurant interior.
+When seen in November 2008 the building was vacant.

 My thanks to Jack Tillmany’s research for these facts.